Rahima411/Kdd_internship/README.md

 # PubMed Article Summarizer

-This project is a web application that allows users to upload PubMed articles and get summarized versions of the text.
-The application is developed using Streamlit and integrates Google's Gemini Generative AI model for text summarization.
-This README file provides detailed instructions on setting up and using the application.
+This project is a web application that lets users upload PubMed articles and receive summarised versions of the text.
+It is developed using Streamlit and integrates Google’s Gemini Generative AI model for text summarisation.
+Detailed instructions for setting up and using the application are provided in this README file.

 ## Features
 - Upload papers from PubMed in TXT, DOCX, or PDF formats.